equivalent/scrapbook2/archive/blogs/2016-11-set-up-aws-elastic-beanstalk-demo.md

 ![Generate ssh key via Key Pair tool 2](https://raw.githubusercontent.com/equivalent/scrapbook2/master/assets/images/2016/eb-demo/eb-demo-1200.png)
 ![Generate ssh key via Key Pair tool 3](https://raw.githubusercontent.com/equivalent/scrapbook2/master/assets/images/2016/eb-demo/eb-demo-1300.png)

+Be sure to save the ssh private key (`Puppies.pem`) to a sefe place.
+You will need it in a futer to ssh to the servers.

 ## Step 2 - Step 2 - Testing Security Group

 This step is optional if you know what you are doing.